CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 airlock-client-vX.X  cscuser  analysis-2022  results-03.csv.c4gh
 ```

 Press enter and add your CSC account password.
-Note: if you try to upload an unencrypted file, the airlock client will automatically encrypt it with the Sensitive Data public key for security reasons.
+Note: if you try to upload an unencrypted file, the airlock client will automatically encrypt it with the Sensitive Data public key for security reasons and export it to SD Connect.
+Here, you will be able to download the file but you will not be able to decrypt it.

-6- The exported file is now available in SD Connect/Allas.
+7- The exported file is now available in SD Connect/Allas.
 After downloading the file in your local environment, you can decrypt it with your secret encryption key, using the Crypt4GH application or programmatically.
 For specific guidance check the following [paragraph](./sd_connect.md#data-download-and-decryption).
 For more information and support, write to servicedesk@csc.fi (email subject SD Desktop)